dimitriwalters/dotfiles/README.md

 # dotfiles

-The current .vimrc and .vim that I use to code with.
+The current .vimrc and .vim that I code with.

 ## Install